What is a landing page?

 Although there are different types of landing pages, a good landing page usually has several features that make it convert well.
 Let’s look at the landing page for our marketing automation webinar so you can see how these parts come together.

-- Headline: The headline is typically your offer’s main benefit and it’s used to attract your visitors’ attention.
+- Headline: The headline is typically your offer’s main benefit used to attract the visitors’ attention.

 - Subheading: The subheading contains more information about your offer.

-- Written copy: The text provides further details about why the user should take up your offer.
+- Written copy: The text details why the user should take up your offer.

 - Permission checkbox: You may need permission to contact users if they live in some areas, notably the EU.
 Use a checkbox to receive this permission.